Long Distance Listening !

 to long distance stations and below is the result of my decision

 to lay it all out for the entire world to "see"!

-art of listening for stations outside of your "local"
+art of reception for stations outside of your 'local' area.

 the Wonderful World of AM DXing without spending a dime, dedicating